 Medicine Preparation Academy

-Are you thinking of studying Medicine at University?
-The Medicine Preparation Academy will help you to discover how to choose the perfect medicine course, enhance your medical knowledge and confidence discussing medical issues, experience what life at medical school is like, learn more about the application process and find out how to prepare a compelling application.
+Are you thinking of studying Medicine at university?
+The Medicine Preparation Academy will help you to discover how to choose the perfect medicine course, enhance your medical knowledge and confidence discussing medical issues, develop key medical skills, experience what life as a medical student is like, and learn how to fulfil your potential in your university medicine applications.

 Medicine Preparation Summer School